 Yes, vegan bell peppers can be frozen.
 Once cooked, allow them to fully cool down to room temperature before sealing them upright in snap lock bags.
 It is best to freeze each bell pepper individually for up to three months.
 Thaw and then reheat.

 In an airtight container, in the refrigerator for up to 5 days.
-Ensure the vegan stuffed bell peppers are completely cooled to room temperature before transferring to the refrigerator.
+Ensure the capsicums are completely cooled to room temperature before transferring to the refrigerator.